element-hq/element-meta/docs/crypto/trust_v2.md

 The following refers to the main view, composer and header of a room

-- Indicator for public rooms
+- Indicator for unencrypted rooms
 - Indicator for room encryption (on/off)
 - Indicator for room integrity (currently part of the 'room encryption' indicator)
   - Shows information on an individual user's view